ballerina-attic/message-tracing-with-stream-processor/README.md

     }
     // Add Students resource used to add student records to the system. addStudents(endpoint httpConnection, http:Request request) {
-        // Initialize an empty http response message. requestCounts++;
+        // Initialize an empty HTTP response message. requestCounts += 1;
         http:Response response;

         // Accepting the Json payload sent from a request. json payloadJson = check request.getJsonPayload();

         //Converting the payload to Student type.
-        Student studentData = check <Student>payloadJson;
+        Student studentDetails = check <Student>payloadJson;

-        // Calling the function insertData to update database. json returnValue = insertData (studentData.name, studentData.age, studentData.mobNo, studentData.address);
+        // Calling the function insertData to update database. json returnValue = insertData (studentDetails.name, studentDetails.age, studentDetails.mobNo, studentDetails.address);

-        // Send the response back to the client with the returned json value from insertData function. response.setJsonPayload(returnValue);
+        // Send the response back to the client with the returned JSON value from insertData function. response.setJsonPayload(returnValue);
         _ = httpConnection->respond(response) but { error e => log:printError("Error sending response", err = e)};

         // The below function adds tags that are to be passed as metrics in the traces.
-These tags are added to the default ootb system span.
+These tags are added to the default system span.
         _ = observe:addTagToSpan("tot_requests", <string>requestCounts);
         _ = observe:addTagToSpan("error_counts", <string>errors);
     }